 How to Get a Volunteer Position

 This is a step-by-step guide to help you apply for a volunteer position.
-Note that not all volunteer opportunities have the same application and screening process.
+Note that not all volunteer opportunities have the same application and screening process, but this general guide will help you get started.

 How do I start volunteering?